Juan-Varela11/Suicide_Rates_HispanicPop_US/README.md

 ![Suicide Deaths per Year (bar plot)](Figures/deathcount_v_year_genders_barplot.jpg)

 ##  Conclusions<br>
 Observed a higher rate of suicide deaths in the male Hispanic & Latino community when compared to the female population.
 A higher rate of suicide deaths is present in people younger than 65 within the female population as of 2018, while men see an increasing rate of comparable magnitude across all age brackets except at 65 years or above at which the rate has plateaued.
-Rates of suicide deaths seeminly experienced a slump from approximately 2000 to 2010, before seeing an increase. <br>
+Rates of suicide deaths seeminly experienced a slump from approximately 2000 to 2010, before seeing an increase.
+For further insight, would be useful to obtain data to compare rates between different sexual orientations to note if any trends lie within those groupings.  <br>

 Data for 2022 and 2023 is provisional and extracted from CDC Wonder.
-Provisional data is subject to change until the data are reconciled and verified with the state and territorial data providers.<br>
+Provisional data is subject to change until the data are reconciled and verified with the state and territorial data providers.
+Once data is fully validated, will recompile data and visuals for a full comparison.<br>

-Will visualize and compare these trends to comparable ones for different races (White, Black or African American, Asian or Pacific Islanders, American Indian or Alaskan Native).
-These different race groupings defined by the CDC. <br>
+Will visualize and compare these trends to comparable ones for different races (White, Black or African American, Asian or Pacific Islanders, American Indian or Alaskan Native), which are pre-defined by the CDC. <br>

 ## References<br>